zxt-tzx/kyd/sharing.md

-# Demo at AI Tinkerers Demo
+# Demo at AI Tinkerers Demo on 25 Apr 2025

 ## About Me